MiDPN/public-documentation/docs/preparing-for-content-ingest.md

 In this section, we will go over the following:
 - File naming best practices
 - What Member Acronym are and why the MDPN uses them
-- Metadata recommendations/best practices
+- Descriptive metadata recommendations for preservation
--
+- What metadata formats and standards the MDPN accepts

 ## File Naming and Organization